Nicolás Dujovne

 Nicolás Dujovne (/es/; born May 18, 1967) is an Argentine economist and former Minister of the Treasury between 2017 and 2019 under the administration of Mauricio Macri.

+After leaving the government, Dujovne co-founded Tenac Asset Management in 2020, a hedge fund specializing in emerging markets macroeconomic strategies.

 Biography

 The Dujovne family, of Ashkenazi Jewish origin, has been present in Argentina since the early 20th century.
-His great-grandfather, Isaac Dujovne, emigrated to Argentina in 1899 from Kurilovich, a village near the city of Mohyliv-Podilskyi, which at the time was part of the Russian Empire.The family settled in the Basavilbaso Colony, in the province of Entre Ríos,a town that welcomed many Jewish settlers as part of the Jewish Colonization Association (JCA) project, founded by Baron Maurice de Hirsch.
+His great-grandfather, Isaac Dujovne, emigrated to Argentina in 1899 from Kurilovich, a village near the city of Mohyliv-Podilskyi, which at the time was part of the Russian Empire.
+The family settled in the Basavilbaso Colony, in the province of Entre Ríos, a town that welcomed many Jewish settlers as part of the Jewish Colonization Association (JCA) project, founded by Baron Maurice de Hirsch.

-Among Isaac’s children, two stand out: the philosopher León Dujovne (great-uncle of Nicolás)and the engineer Israel Dujovne (his grandfather).
-Israel worked in construction and founded his own firm in Buenos Aires in 1930.Berardo Dujovne, son of Israel and father of Nicolás, is a prominent architect and former dean of the Faculty of Architecture, Design and Urbanism at the University of Buenos Aires, where he also served as vice-rector.Since 1964, Berardo has led the Dujovne-Hirsch studio alongside his wife, architect Silvia Hirsch, mother of Nicolás.
+Among Isaac’s children, two stand out: the philosopher León Dujovne (great-uncle of Nicolás) and the engineer Israel Dujovne (his grandfather).
+Israel worked in construction and founded his own firm in Buenos Aires in 1930.
+Berardo Dujovne, son of Israel and father of Nicolás, is a prominent architect and former dean of the Faculty of Architecture, Design and Urbanism at the University of Buenos Aires, where he also served as vice-rector.
+Since 1964, Berardo has led the Dujovne-Hirsch studio alongside his wife, architect Silvia Hirsch, mother of Nicolás.

-Nicolás Dujovne was born in Buenos Aires in 1967.He was raised in the city of Vicente López and completed his primary education at Nueva Escuela Argentina 2000.He completed his secondary education at the Colegio Nacional y Comercial de Vicente López.During his teenage years, he developed an interest in photography.
+Nicolás Dujovne was born in Buenos Aires in 1967.
+He was raised in the city of Vicente López and completed his primary education at Nueva Escuela Argentina 2000.
+He completed his secondary education at the Colegio Nacional y Comercial de Vicente López.
+During his teenage years, he developed an interest in photography.
 In 1987, he took photographs for the band Los Pericos, thanks to his friendship with the keyboardist Martín Gutman.

 He is married to Carolina Yellati, with whom he has three children.
-They live in the Bajo Belgrano neighborhood of Buenos Aires.He is a fan of River Plate.
+They live in the Bajo Belgrano neighborhood of Buenos Aires.
+He is a fan of River Plate.